exadel-inc/esl/src/modules/esl-event-listener/README.md

 ### The `host`

-Everything that happens with ESL event listeners should be associated with the `host` object.
+Everything that happens with ESL event listeners should be associated with a `host` object.
+The `host` is an object that "owns" (registers / deletes) the subscription.

+By default, the `host` is used as an `EventTarget` (or an object implementing `EventTarget` interface) to subscribe.
-The `host` object is not necessarily related to EventTarget, it's the object "owner" (consumer) of the subscription.
+But the `host` object is not necessarily related to an `EventTarget`.

-The `host` is an EventTarget to subscribe by default (access native DOM Event API using host).
-But API has at least two options to change the target.
-First of all you can define the target explicitly.
+We have at least two options to change the target.
+First of all, you can define the target explicitly.
-Another way is to specify the default DOM target of the host object by providing a special `$host` key (the same as `ESLMixinElement` does).
+Another way is to specify the default DOM target of the host object by providing a special `$host` key (see `ESLMixinElement` implementation).

 The `host` object is also used as a context to call the handler function of the subscription.

 ### The `handler`

-`handler` is a function that is used to process subscription event.
+The `handler` is a function that is used to process the subscription event.
 ESL declares a generic type to describe such functions - `ESLListenerHandler`;

 ```typescript